Shiva Yagya at the

 Because she governs learning and communication, a yagya in her honor supports students, teachers, writers, and anyone seeking clarity.
 The fire becomes an offering of distraction and doubt, allowing insight to rise naturally.
 With a steady sankalpa, her blessings open the mind to fresh inspiration and a quiet confidence that the right direction will reveal itself at the proper time.

-Performed on March 22nd
+Performed on April 22nd